justdem4n/justdem4n/README.md

 ### **before you interact**:

-avoid drama and/or trauma dumping, discussing about sensitive topics and/or making edgy jokes around me especially if i dont know you.
+avoid discussing about sensitive topics, making edgy jokes around me, trauma dumping and/or venting, especially if i dont know you.

 do not copy, reference or take inspiration from my skins (*this includes my coloring*, *shading and*/*or style*).